danishulhassan7/danishulhassan7/README.md

 ## Hey, I'm [Danish Ul Hassan!](https://danishulhassan7portfolio.web.app/) 👋 <a align="left"> <img src="https://komarev.com/ghpvc/?username=danishulhassan7&label=Views&color=blue&style=plastic" alt="danishulhassan7" /> </a>

-Hi there, I'm Danish Ul Hassan and I'm a Front End Developer.
-And my deep interest is in the field of Development (Web Apps) and Data Science.
-Creating new things and approach them with some new tactics..
+Hi there, I'm Danish Ul Hassan a computer science student and I'm a Front End Developer.
+And my deep interest is in the field of Development (Web Apps ) and Data Analysis.
+Creating new things and approach them with some new tactics.

+Problem-solving enthusiast | Analytical thinker who loves DATA!
 <br/>
 <br/>
 Ask me anything about...